 The DNR is only a decision about CPR (cardiopulmonary resuscitation).

-They cannot stop these efforts without a signed medical order, no matter what you say.
+No matter what you say, they cannot stop these efforts without a signed medical order.

-DNR forms are used in hospitals so the staff will know how to respond in case of an emergency.
+DNR forms are used in hospitals so the staff will know how to respond in an emergency.

-However, there are also DNR forms that can be used outside of a hospital by emergency medical personnel or in assisted living.
+However, DNR forms can also be used outside of a hospital by emergency medical personnel or in assisted living.

 Those are often called a pre-hospital DNR.